George Heery, Sr. FAIA RIBA FCMAA

-George Heery is a co-founder of Brookwood Group.
-As Chairman Emeritus he remains an active and vital member of the firm.
+George Heery is co-founder of Brookwood Group and serves as Chairman Emeritus.
 He is an internationally recognized leader in both the construction program management and architectural professions.

 His career continues to be one of innovation and leadership.
 He was one of a handful of American design and construction professionals who led the development of the new profession of construction management and construction program management.
 In his architectural practice Mr. Heery developed advanced project management procedures for controlling time and cost through the pre-design, design and construction phases of projects.

 In 1974 he authored Time, Cost and Architecture, said by its publisher, McGraw-Hill, to have been "the first definitive work on construction management".